burlingsmith/chickenwire/README.md

 Chickenwire would not be possible without
 [bluss' petgraph](https://github.com/bluss/petgraph).
-A huge thanks to bluss and everyone who contributed to that project.
+A huge thanks to bluss and everyone who contributed to the project.

 ## License
 Dual-licensed to be compatible with the Rust project.

 This software and associated documentation files are licensed under one of the
 following:

 - [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)
 - [MIT License](https://opensource.org/licenses/MIT)

 at your option.
 This file may not be copied, modified, or distributed except according to those terms.